-Manufacturing leaders attending industrial events today face similar skepticism from their teams.
-According to Deloitte's 2024 Manufacturing AI Adoption Report, 73% of manufacturers have piloted AI initiatives, but only 31% have scaled them beyond proof-of-concept stage.
+Manufacturing leaders attending industrial events today face this same skepticism from their teams.
+The pattern across the industry is consistent: many manufacturers have piloted AI initiatives, but far fewer have scaled them beyond the proof-of-concept stage.
 The gap between experimentation and implementation often comes down to one factor: leadership understanding of what AI can realistically accomplish on production floors.

 This is why AI keynote speakers at manufacturing events aren't just presenting technology updates.
-They're addressing the fundamental challenge of organizational transformation in environments where downtime costs $50,000 per minute and safety mistakes can shut down entire facilities.
+They're addressing the fundamental challenge of organizational transformation in environments where downtime is extraordinarily expensive and safety mistakes can shut down entire facilities.

 The Manufacturing AI Revolution: Beyond the Hype